mathewmclaren/cryoem-stuff/README.md

 This script will hopefully be updated in the near future to be more error-proof and featuresome - mostly as I get better with Python!

+### tomo_reorder.sh

+An old script to speed up preprocessing of tomographic data collected at the electron bio-imaging centre (eBIC) at Diamond Light Source and the GW4 microscope located at Bristol.
+The script is rudimentary and makes a lot of assumptions about data collection that were true four years ago when I wrote this.
+The purpose of the script is to use alignframes to motion correct the movies and apply a gain reference (if provided) then use the newstack command to correctly order the tilts.

+The script has long been superseded by other scripts I have written and, more importantly, Warp and Relion 5.
+It is just here as a reference for work published using it.